margaryanani/Mad-Libs/README.md

   - Navigate to the directory where you want to clone the repository.
   - Run this command. ` git clone https://github.com/margaryanani/Mad-Libs.git `

+## Usage

+You need 'madlibs_functions.py', 'madlibs.py' files for this project.
+The 'madlibs_functions.py' file contains all the functions needed for the main file ('madlibs.py') to be executed.

+## Code Structure
+  'madlibs.py' is the main script that runs the game.
+It interacts with the user, gathers input, and generates the final story.

+  - The `categories` dictionary contains categories as keys and their values are a list of words within that category.
+This is for generating a random word if the user enters '?'.
+  - To connect the categories with prompts we have the list `prompts_and_categories`, which consists of tuples, where each tuple has a prompt with its corresponding category.
+  - the `template_mapping` dictionary maps template numbers to lists of indices that correspond to specific prompts.
+  - Then we have an input that lets the user choose one of the three templates.
+If the user enters anything besides 1,2 or 3, the program keeps asking the user for the right input.

+    After entering a template number, there are two functions that are being executed:

+    `prompts = get_prompts(template_mapping, prompts_and_categories, template)` and `user_inputs = inputs(prompts, categories)`

+    These functions are in the 'madlibs_functions.py' file.

+    #### The overview of the  `get_prompts(template_mapping, prompts_and_categories, num)` function

+    Based on the chosen template number (parameter `num`), it finds the template number in the `template_mapping`, takes the list of numbers corresponding to that number, and since those list of numbers are the indices of `prompts_and_categories`, uses them as indices for `prompts_and_categories` to get the prompts and their categories for the chosen template and stores them in a list.

+    So now we have the prompts ready for the user.

+    #### The overview of the  `user_inputs = inputs(prompts, categories)` function

+    This function has an empty list `user_inputs = []` to store the words.

+    The function gives the prompts to the user one by one.
+When the user types '?' to any of the given prompts, the function goes to the `categories` dictionary, finds the corresponding key category for that prompt and from that key category's value's that contains list of words wthin that category, generates a random word.

+    Also the `while True` loop prevents the user to leave blank inputs. for Each entered word, it is appened to the `user_inputs` list.